TheReconPilot/rl-notes/docs/exploration.md

 **We want to try actions if we believe there's a chance they turn out optimal.**

-### Thomson Sampling
+### Thompson Sampling

 Suppose we somehow know the probability distributions of $Q(s, a)$ values for multiple actions $a$.
-Thomson Sampling simply does the following:
+Thompson Sampling simply does the following:

 - Sample once from each $Q$ distribution
 - Take argmax over the samples